 AWS SysOps Administrator – Professional The SysOps Admin Professional Certification covers much of the same material as the Associate SysOps Administrator certification (and the Dev cert) but with more focus on AWS best practices.
 It is an excellent starting point for system administrators that are new to cloud computing in general and AWS in particular, but it also contains some basic development topics.

 If you don’t know where to start and need guidance request a call to thinkcloudly.
 If you plan to take one of the professional level exams take a look at the additional material each certification includes to decide which exam looks like a better fit.
 General advice If there is no job offer/interview in sight yet I would advise getting started with either developer or sysops associate exams depending on your experience in AWS and background.

 For SYSOPs, I would wait until you have some experience with other cloud platforms beforehand or at least start with an associate-level certification.
 If you need to fill the gap on your resume ASAP for interviews take a look at my list of recommended certifications.

 AWS has become an integral component of the digital transformation that is happening in our world.
-Whether you are a developer, programmer, or engineer, it’s important to have knowledge about how this service can help your business succeed.
+Whether you are a developer, programmer, or engineer, it’s important to know how this service can help your business succeed.
 However, with so many options for certifications and training courses across the web from different providers, choosing which one will be best suited for you can seem daunting at first glance.